Manage Training Workflow, 3D Visualizations, Ollama Integration and Model Artifact Clean Up

 This atlas is sampled, not literal-all-edges.
 Rendering every trained connection in a browser is not feasible at LLM scale, so the scene uses the strongest learned pathways to stay explorable.

-Interactive 3D visualizations for model checkpoints, embeddings, and layer structures.
+Interactive 3D visualizations for checkpoints, embeddings, layer structures, neural atlases, and interpretability scenes.

 Markdown parsing for rendering documentation and workflow guides directly in the dashboard.